isc-rsingh/irisdataexplorer/README.md

 ## Installation

 1. Import Service.Explorer into IRIS
-2. Create a REST app in the `USER` namespace with the endpoint `/api/explorer` and give it %Developer permissions
+2. Create a REST app in the `USER` namespace with the endpoint `/api/explorer` and handler `Service.Explorer` and give it %Developer permissions
+3. Modify `/app/.env` to match your endpoint, e.g. `http://localhost:52773/api/explorer`
-3. Deploy the client
+4. Deploy the client
     1. `cd app`
     2. `npm install`
-    3. `yarn serve`
+    3. `npm start`

 ## Usage